| 1 | Ethiopian mountain adder |

 Godman’s montane pitvipers (Cerrophidion godmani) prey on a mixture of brush mice and spiny lizards, and are closely related to the Wilson’s montane pitviper of Costa Rica.
 While a few have brighter orange colours, this species is generally a murky forest grey, which blends perfectly with soil.

 This might be a problem during your weekend hiking excursion.
 If a Godman’s montane pitviper blocked a paved road in Guatemala, then you’d have no issue at all.
-They’d easily stand out against the grey, uniform tarmac.
+It would easily stand out against the grey, uniform tarmac.
 But if one decided to bask in the sun, and slithered onto a rough hiking path moments before you arrived, then you’d be in big trouble.
-This species blends superbly with a mixture of soil, gnarly tree roots and fallen leaves.
-Only an eagle-eyed tourist could spot them, and even then, it’s hard to keep up such watchfulness for an entire walk.

 | 10 | Sri Lankan hump-nosed pitviper |